A Church of the Nazarene Web Site And Search Engine Optimization Strategies

 Over the years I've noticed that most church focused web sites ignore how people enter key church related terms to find their church's website.

-Knowing the terms people enter into their specific search engine, whether it is a Google search or they use Bing, which is now also Yahoo search I believe.
+Knowing the terms people enter into their specific search engine, whether it is a Google search or by using Bing, the two most popular tools for searching the web.

 Nonetheless, when considering search engine strategy in getting traffic to their church website (ultimately into their church building), church website builders need to know what it is that will bring people to their website.